 - 260 ml of coconut milk

-- 300 gr coconut sugar light brown sugar
+- 300 gr coconut sugar or sub with dark brown sugar

 Steam the pumpkin until soft and mashable, or you can also place the whole pumpkin inside the oven and roast them at 400 F until soft too.
 Then mash while still hot.
 Set aside to let it cool down completely before mixing into the flour